-We now state the second main result of this article. \begin{thm}[Main Result] Let $K$ be a totally real field with $h_K^+=1$.
+We now state the main result of this section. \begin{thm} Let $K$ be a totally real field.
 For each $a\in K(S_K,2)$, let $L=K(\sqrt{a})$.
-Suppose, for every $(\lambda, \mu)$ to the $S_K$-unit solution of~\eqref{S_L unit solution for (p,p,2)}, there exists some $\mfP \in S_K$ that satisfies
+Suppose, for every solution $(\lambda, \mu)$ to the $S_K$-unit solution~\eqref{S_L unit solution for (p,p,2)}, there exists some $\mfP \in S_K$ that satisfies